 Norristown Community Justice Unit

 The Norristown Unit was founded in 2018 and follows the guiding principle that a District Attorney’s Office can and should do more than just prosecute crimes.
-Assistant District Attorneys work proactively in the community and hand-in-hand with the police department to prevent crime in a systematic way and improve the overall quality of life.
+Assistant District Attorneys work proactively in the community and work hand-in-hand with the police department to prevent crime in a systematic way and improve the overall quality of life.

 Pottstown Community Justice Unit

 The first Community Justice Unit, the Pottstown Unit was founded in 2016.
 These units are founded on the principle that a District Attorney’s Office can and should do more than just prosecute crimes.
-Assistant District Attorneys work proactively in the community and hand-in-hand with the police department to prevent crime in a systematic way and improve the overall quality of life.
+Assistant District Attorneys work proactively in the community and work hand-in-hand with the police department to prevent crime in a systematic way and improve the overall quality of life.

 The Firearms Unit investigates and prosecutes cases involving the illegal transfer, possession and use of firearms in Montgomery County.
 These cases often involve narcotics trafficking and violent crimes including homicide, robbery and assault.
 Assistant District Attorneys assigned to this unit are specially trained to prosecute firearms cases.
-The Unit actively with state and other law enforcement agencies that address illegal firearms such as the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives and the FBI.

 Major Crimes Unit